• About

 “The sheep uses a high skill level with a screen dragging form, and it’s inspired by my daughter,” she says.
 “She inspired the Bear, but now she’s six years old and she loves sheep.

-“In the 2023 finals in Taipei, I didn’t get the chance to show everyone the patterns I worked on, so I went back to work on designs like the fish and the poodle and brought them to this competition.
+“In the 2023 finals in Taipei, I didn’t get the chance to show everyone the patterns I worked on, so I went back to work on designs like the fish and the bulldog and brought them to this competition.

 “Latte art is not just about patterns, it’s about feelings.
 It can make people smile and it can capture energy.
 I think that’s why people love my patterns, they have emotion – that’s the challenge for me.”